 Do you need an example?
 Here you are:

-Doing every day 1 push-up more than the day before is a very SIMPLE workout plan.
+Starting from one and then adding one push-up every day is a very SIMPLE workout plan.
 There is nothing hard to understand or complex in it.
 But on day 100 you have to do 100 push-ups.
 That is far away from EASY.

 - Every day from 5 PM to 6 PM 1 hour of studying with Yusupov’s book series (starting from book 1, working all the way up to book 10).